rhiannonmcn/Love-Light-Photography/README.md

 ### Responsiveness

 Chrome Devtools was initially used to test the responsiveness of the website.
 However it proved to be somewhat inconsistent with results despite no code being changed.
-Therefore another Chrome extension was used, Viweport Resizer and a website, Responsive Design Checker was used in conjunction with Chrome Devtools to make sure the website was fully responsive.
+Therefore another Chrome extension was used, [Viewport Resizer](https://chrome.google.com/webstore/detail/viewport-resizer-%E2%80%93-respon/kapnjjcfcncngkadhpmijlkblpibdcgm?hl=en) and a website, [Responsive Design Checker](https://responsivedesignchecker.com/) was used in conjunction with Chrome Devtools to make sure the website was fully responsive.

 ![Chrome Devtools responsive viewer](assets/images/readme-images/responsive-issue-2.png)